 Dash cams, or cameras that record video and sound that go on your car's dashboard, are becoming increasingly popular in today's world.
 Recording the images and sounds of what happens near your vehicle offers numerous benefits in terms of safety, legal protection and even creative endeavors.

-Here are a few instances in which a good dash cam can come in handy:
+Here are a few instances in which a good dash cam or wireless backup camera can come in handy:

 When you're in an accident

 Being in an accident is scary, and it can often cause you to lose a grip on your senses for a few moments.
 Having physical, video evidence of what happened can help protect you in terms of liability and expensive repairs.

 If an accident does occur, let all parties involved know you have a dash cam and will submit its recordings with any necessary claims.

 Some insurance companies may accept dash cam footage when trying to prove you’re not at fault in an accident.
 If your claim becomes a dispute, it’s always better to have more evidence than less.

 When you're teaching your kids how to drive

 Dash cams are perfect for monitoring your child's driving abilities.
 It's set-up to offer a point-of-view look at what your young driver sees and can be valuable in later teaching moments.
 If your driver says they were confused by a roundabout they encountered, for example, it's easy for you to pull the video and demonstrate what they did right, what they did wrong, and what they can do in future instances.